Aditya-NeuralNetNinja/FactChecker/README.md

 - Each pipeline step is an independent, testable function
 - Error handling at every layer

+### Logging & Monitoring

+- Comprehensive logging system with file and console output
+- Logs written to `fact_checker.log` for debugging and audit trails
+- Structured logging with timestamps, module names, and severity levels
+- Detailed pipeline tracking: initialization, retrieval, classification, and errors
+- Exception logging with full stack traces for troubleshooting

 ### Real-World Practicality
 - Works offline after initial fact database setup (FAISS is local)
 - Handles edge cases: no matches, malformed input, API failures